 Which renewable, sustainable fuel can replace ethanol?
 There’s only one fuel that can raise the bar on corn ethanol: higher mixed alcohol fuel.
 Made 24/7 from what’s in your trash, biomass, coal, methane and even power plant CO2.
 No crops needed.
 Stronger, cleaner, more mileage, more power, less expensive to produce, and more profitable too.
 And completely water soluble and biodegradable, with a 138 octane rating that provides 20+ percent more mileage in gas and diesel engines.
 What’s not to like?

-Only one clean fuel can pick up where ethanol runs out of…gas.
-(Pun intended.)
+Energy in America: Only one clean fuel can pick up where ethanol runs out of…gas.

 “Clean coal” and ethanol just are not that policy, nor will they ever be, they are a charlatans game.